DataLab-Platform/DataLab/doc/intro/installation.rst

     :description: How to install DataLab, the open-source data analysis and visualization platform
     :keywords: DataLab, installation, install, pip, wheel, source, Windows, Linux, macOS

+.. only:: html and not latex

+    .. dropdown:: Quick install on Windows
+        :animate: fade-in
+        :icon: zap

+        Direct download links for the latest version of DataLab:

+        - |download_link1|
+        - |download_link2|

 This section provides information on how to install DataLab on your system.
 Once installed, you can start DataLab by running the ``cdl`` command in a terminal, or by clicking on the DataLab shortcut in the Start menu (on Windows).